enmesarru/file_watcher/README.md

 # file_watcher
-it can help to watcher a directory any changes
+it can help to watch a directory that any changes